JeroenVos106/encryption-decryption/README.md

 Encrypted Message Retrieval Program
 Overview
+This program is designed to:
+Let a user make a encrypted message that will be stored in a database.
-This program is designed to retrieve an encrypted message stored in a database using a in this instance message specific key.
+Retrieve an encrypted message stored in a database using a in this instance message specific key.
 The encryption and decryption are handled by a crypt module that i have written myself, and the messages are stored and retrieved using a database module.

 The crypt module.
 The encryption module i have written for this program is not sufficient for real-world use!
-To use this program for modern security it is adviced to use another mote sophisticated encryption module.
+To use this program for modern security it is adviced to use another more sophisticated encryption module.

 The database module.
 The database module i have written for this program makes use of files such as a csv.